bienflorencia/cdbu/content/en/post/creacion/index.md

 <br>

-Esta nota fue publicada el 3 de setiembre de 2018 en el sitio de [Creative Commons Uruguay](http://www.creativecommons.uy/biodiversidata-una-propuesta-de-ciencia-abierta-en-uruguay/).
+This post was published on 3rd of September of 2018 on [Creative Commons Uruguay](http://www.creativecommons.uy/biodiversidata-una-propuesta-de-ciencia-abierta-en-uruguay/) website.